3b. You say the earth does not need saving so much as listening. can you explain what you mean and how lucidity is part of your view?

 Then it hit me that my emotional agenda was superseding a natural order.
 Yes, this was important, and yes, we would tell people.
 But, the best way I could "help out" in that moment was to slow down, take a deep breath, and appreciate the magic.
 I question whether anything truly needs helping in an I'm-your-savior kind of way.
 Actions inspired by deep presence ripple out and invoke the natural renewal of the world at large.

-Lately I have also been exploring how innocence and vulnerability see me through the unknown worlds of lucid dreaming (and waking, too).
+Lately I have also been exploring how humor, innocence, and vulnerability see me through the unknown worlds of lucid dreaming (and waking, too).
 This can be challenging for me, as I never know what I'll encounter, and I can default to terror quite easily.
 The tendency to run away or change the scene can be strong, so I would like to continue working on observing and facing what is in front of me without a desire to run away or change it.
-In the longterm, my intention is to embody such a stable understanding of reality, that I have no preferences.
+In the longterm, my intention is to embody a stable understanding of reality in which I cultivate no preferences.
 Of course, that is the work of a very long (series of) lifetime(s).
 There is a natural confidence that arises from an undefended inclusion of all life, and I would like to put this to the test, for all of us.